 The Lagrangian of our first model is given by

 where $c$ is a positive dimensionless coefficient and $\Lambda$ is the cutoff energy scale of the model.\footnote{The $c$ coefficient could be negative as well.
 For a negative $c$, small $|c|$ will suppress the signals we will discuss in the rest of the paper, as the sizes of the signals are proportional to powers of $|c|$.
 Large $|c|$ could restore the PQ symmetry during inflation and no isocurvature mode will be generated~\cite{Bao:2022hsg}.
-We will not discuss these possibilities further.} In the second line above, we use the parametrization in Eq.~\eqref{eq:chiparametrization} after the PQ symmetry breaking, and $V_\rho(\rho)$ is given by
+We will not discuss these possibilities further.} Throughout this work, we assume such model parameters to be constants independent of $\phi$ for simplicity.
+In the second line above, we use the parametrization in Eq.~\eqref{eq:chiparametrization} after the PQ symmetry breaking, and $V_\sigma(\sigma)$ is given by

 Note that in this model, the axion field does not couple directly to the inflaton.
 The VEV of the PQ field during inflation is given by

 where $\dot{\phi}_0$ is the homogeneous background of the inflaton (the standard attractor solution), satisfying